Errors and Limits

 JavaScript Dialog Limits

-Section titled “JavaScript Dialog Limits”On web, confirm and prompt callbacks must complete synchronously because browser JavaScript expects a synchronous return value:
+Section titled “JavaScript Dialog Limits”On web, custom confirm and prompt callbacks for same-origin content must

 await controller.setOnJavaScriptConfirmDialog((request) { return SynchronousFuture<bool>(true);});If the callback completes later, the web implementation throws UnsupportedError.